omar-waleed17/Computer_vision_training/README.md

 ## 🖼️ Task 1: Image Manipulation
 - **Part A:** ✂️ Crop and save selected regions from an image.
 Demonstrates basic image selection and saving.
 - **Part B:** 🔵⬛ Draw shapes on images.
 Rectangle and Circle were chosen to demonstrate shape drawing and overlaying.
+- **Part C:** 🎨 Extract color by clicking on a pixel.
+The pixel you click on is used as the **lower bound**, and the color range is extended by 20 pixels for the **upper bound**.
+This allows interactive color extraction from an image.

 ---